Record With Soap And Water

 Does Water Ruin Vinyl Records?
-What You Need To Know
+Water damage?
+Records Get Wet

 Maybe you just do not have a record cleaner and want to know if you can use water.
 Maybe you spilled water on your brand new record?
 Or maybe, unfortunately, your house flooded and your vinyl records got soaked?
 This does not have to be the end of the world.
 As a matter of fact, there is an almost 100 percent chance that everything is perfectly ok, let me explain.